Michelle Fields

-Early life
+Early life and education

-Fields was raised in the Los Angeles area, and attended Calabasas High School in Calabasas, California.
+Fields was raised in the Los Angeles area and attended Calabasas High School in Calabasas, California.
 Fields is of partial Honduran descent, and is the daughter of television and film writer Greg Fields.

 She studied political science at Pepperdine University, graduating in 2011.
 She served as the president of the Pepperdine chapter of Students For Liberty, a libertarian student organization.

 Journalism career

 Upon graduating from Pepperdine University in 2011, Fields gained national attention after having a confrontation with actor Matt Damon over teacher tenure reform.
 Fields films and edits her videos in a citizen journalism style.

 Fields has appeared on CNBC, Sky News, Fox News, Hannity, The O'Reilly Factor, Fox and Friends First, Your World with Neil Cavuto, America's Newsroom, Fox and Friends, America Live with Megyn Kelly, Stossel, and Red Eye w/Greg Gutfeld.
 Fields was featured in Details magazine as one of "the next wave of political pundits".

 Fields later became a correspondent for PJ Media.

 In 2012, Fields gave a TEDx talk on her career and the future of Internet journalism.
 In 2015, The Hill named her one of the 50 most beautiful people in Washington, D. C.

 In September 2014, Fields became a contributor at Fox News.

 In May 2016, Fields became a reporter at The Huffington Post.
 She published a book, Barons of the Beltway: Inside the Princely World of our Washington Elite, in June 2016.
 The book was quickly edited close to the time of release in order to include an accounting of Fields' incident involving the Trump campaign.

 Fields is a former panelist on the Fox News program Cashin' In.